sethppierce/resty/README.md

   - tests to see if textarea is rendered depending on which CRUD method is selected
 - results
   - tests to see if results are displayed if data is not there or data is present.
+- app
+  - mocks api call and tests to see if test api results are displayed within the results component
+  - mocks api call and tests to see if loading is displayed in results component while results from the api are still loading.

 ### UML